alexnathanson/solar-protocol/installation-v1-1.md

 1) `sudo apt install python3-certbot-apache`
 2) `sudo apt install certbot`
 3) Solar Protocol uses a single certificate distributed to all SP servers.
 The next steps must be done by a network admin.
+(See network/ssl-management.md for more info.)

 ### Solar Protocol Configuration
 1) Copy local directory outside of solar-protocol directory to pi directory